AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/solving-problems/automation.md

 ---
 title: How to set up AdGuard VPN automation for iPhone and iPad apps
 sidebar_position: 1
+sidebar_label: How to set up AdGuard VPN automation
 ---

 AdGuard VPN has an *Exclusions* section and two operation modes – *General* and *Selective*.
 In *General mode* AdGuard VPN works everywhere except sites added to exclusions.
 Conversely, in *Selective mode*, VPN doesn't work anywhere except sites listed in the exclusions list.
 Note, that for each mode you must create a separate list.